What Is a Flare?

 How flares affect you

 Many lupus flare symptoms can be painful and debilitating.
 But a recent study showed that they can have a bigger effect on you than just the obvious physical discomfort.
-Based on a survey of 1,500 people living with lupus, those with more frequent flares may:
+Based on a survey of 1,500 people living with lupus, those with more frequent flares:

-- Be less able to perform activities of daily life
+- Are less able to perform activities of daily life

 Simply share your email address and we’ll send you free tools and resources to help you identify, track, and better understand your symptoms—so you can begin to feel more confident about managing your lupus.